uneeb125/obsidian-notes/5th Semester/Notes/POM/CH1b Management History Module.md

 # Behavioral Approach
 - 3 early advocates Chester, Robert and Hugo.
-Hawthorn Sudies checked effects of various lighting intensity, No conclusion.
+Hawthorn Studies checked effects of various lighting intensity, No conclusion.

 # Quatitative Approach
+Use of quantitative techniques to improve decision making.
+Also know as management science.
+- **Linear programming** used for improved resource allocation.
+- **Critical Path scheduling** analysis for better scheduling.
+- **Economic order quantity model** helps inventory.
+## Total quality management
+1. Intense focus on the customer.
+2. Concern for continual improvement.
+3. Process focused.
+4. Improvement in the quality of everything the organization does.
+5. Accurate measurement.
+6. Empowerment of employees.